bhattlab/scg_tools/README.md

 	partition: batch
 ```

 will allow you to specify the SCG partition you want a job to execute on.
-This is useful because the nih_s10 partition contains the UV300 supercomputer with 15Tb of RAM and 720 cores.
+This is useful because the nih_s10 partition contains the UV300 supercomputer with 15Tb of RAM and 720 cores, and it even works sometimes.

 ### Next steps